Difference Between Surface Pro and Surface Go

 The Microsoft Surface Go 3 is a 10.5-inch Windows tablet with a keypad and a kickstand that can be detached.
 It resembles its predecessor, the Microsoft Surface Go 2 (2020), in appearance and feel, with a strong magnesium chassis.

-Its Intel CPU and GPU are only capable of handling simple activities like web surfing and video playing, making it unsuitable for demanding operations such as gaming or editing software.
-The Microsoft Surface Go 3 is powered by an Intel Core i3-10100Y CPU, integrated Intel UHD Graphics 615, 8GB of RAM, and 128GB of storage.
+Its Intel CPU and GPU can only handle simple activities like web surfing and video playing, making it unsuitable for demanding operations such as gaming or editing software.
+An Intel Core i3-10100Y CPU powers the Microsoft Surface Go 3, integrated Intel UHD Graphics 615, 8GB of RAM, and 128GB of storage.
 You can obtain a model with an Intel Pentium Gold 6500Y, but it’s slower than the Core i3-10100Y, although if your task is incredibly small, the Core i3 model is the best choice.

-In comparison to other 2-in-1 notebooks in its cost range, the Microsoft Surface Go 3 stands out for the quality of its design, as well as the performance of its display and camera.
+Compared to other 2-in-1 notebooks in its cost range, the Microsoft Surface Go 3 stands out for the quality of its design and the performance of its display and camera.
 Nonetheless, its Intel CPU is weak, and a similarly cost Windows laptop with a considerably more powerful processor is widely available.

 Main Differences Between Surface Pro and Surface Go

-2. Surface Go has limited Windows experience, while Surface Pro has full Windows experience
+2. Surface Go has a limited Windows experience, while Surface Pro has a full Windows experience.

 3. Surface Go supports some sim cards and networks, but Surface Pro supports many more accessories for improving use.